germanodlf/bacula-zabbix/README.md

 - Triggers

-  - Backup Full FAIL in {HOST.NAME}
-    Starts a high severity alert when a full backup job fails
+  - Backup Full FAIL in {HOST.NAME}: Starts a high severity alert when a full backup job fails
-  - Backup Differential FAIL in {HOST.NAME}
+  - Backup Differential FAIL in {HOST.NAME}: Starts a average severity alert when a differential backup job fails
-  - Backup Incremental FAIL in {HOST.NAME}
+  - Backup Incremental FAIL in {HOST.NAME}: Starts a warning severity alert when a incremental backup job fails
-  - Bacula Director is DOWN in {HOST.NAME}
+  - Bacula Director is DOWN in {HOST.NAME}: Starts a disaster severity alert when the bacula-dir process goes down
-  - Bacula Storage is DOWN in {HOST.NAME}
+  - Bacula Storage is DOWN in {HOST.NAME}: Starts a disaster severity alert when the bacula-sd process goes down
-  - Bacula File is DOWN in {HOST.NAME}
+  - Bacula File is DOWN in {HOST.NAME}: Starts a high severity alert when the bacula-fd process goes down

 ### Requirements